ExpediaGroup/graphql-kotlin/website/docs/schema-generator/customizing-schemas/advanced-features.md

 )
 ```

+These method arguments accept Kotlin `KType`s for the generator to discover.
+In contrast,
+`SchemaGeneratorConfig.additionalTypes` accepts already constructed `GraphQLNamedType`s.

 ### `SchemaGenerator::addAdditionalTypesWithAnnotation`

 This method is protected so if you override the `SchemaGenerator` used you can call this method to add types that have a specific annotation.